ghepesdoru/bookwormFTP/README.md

         panic("Wrong credentials.")
     }

-    /* Login (will take account information into account if requested) */ c.LogIn(credentials)
+    /* Login (will take account information into account if requested by server) */ c.LogIn(credentials)